Introduction to prop making for film, TV, theatre and display

 What is the course about?

-This is a practical introductory course to prop making and working in the prop making industry, suitable for beginners and those with experience.
+This is part 1 of a 2 part introduction to prop making and working in the prop making industry.
+Part 1 is a practical 10-week introductory course for anyone interested in the prop making industry.
 It is very accessible, hands-on and friendly!
-You will explore a range of materials and techniques including carving and sculpting, fabricating, mould making, life casting, finishing and paint effects.
+You will explore a range of materials and techniques including carving and sculpting, fabricating, mould making, casting, finishing and paint effects.
 You will be encouraged to develop your personal interpretation and interests throughout the course.
-If you are an absolute beginner tasks will be tailored for you and we promise you will have fun.
-If you have experienced previous prop making courses, we will help you develop and improve your knowledge of materials and modelling and sculpting techniques.

 What will we cover?